- Full time (37.5h pw), mainly in the afternoon/evening. Some flexibility regarding hours of work.

 Essential attributes and skills for this role:

-- Interest in and knowledge of/experience with human specimens in vitro.
+- Experience of working with human specimens in vitro.

 - Experience of/willingness to learn about the types of specimens and data typically available as part of surgical or outpatient care, especially familiarity with pathology terms, cancer staging.